Like anything in life, it takes years of practice to be ‘good at travelling’.

 This will really save you loads of time and money.
 In some parts of the world such as West/Central Africa or Central Asia, a washing machine is rarely an option, so you gotta do it yourself.

-Alternatively, you can find a local that may be willing to hand wash it for you for a price, but don’t be surprised if you’re missing a few items when you get it back simply because of it blowing away in the field where it was laid to dry in the sun.
+However, don’t be surprised if you’re missing a few items when you get it back simply because it blew away in the field where it was laid to dry in the sun.

 Fact: Have you ever noticed that hotels charge absurd prices to launder your clothes?
-They generally charge per piece, which makes it a very expensive bag of laundry.
-We’re long-term travellers and now we’re experts at hand washing our clothes on the road.
+They generally charge per piece, which makes a very expensive bag of laundry.

 We travel with a Scrubba Wash Bag, which does a top job!